Vaniyambadi: Demographics

 According to 2011 census, Vaniyambadi had a population of 95,061 with a sex-ratio of 1,023 females for every 1,000 males, much above the national average of 929.
 A total of 12,013 were under the age of six, constituting 6,121 males and 5,892 females.
 Scheduled Castes and Scheduled Tribes accounted for 15.15% and 0.09% of the population respectively.
 The average literacy of the town was 85.13%, compared to the national average of 72.99%.
 The town had a total of 40,559 households.
 There were a total of 61,013 workers, comprising 94 cultivators, 218 main agricultural labourers, 800 in house hold industries, 26,529 other workers, 3,372 marginal workers, 11 marginal cultivators, 100 marginal agricultural labourers, 202 marginal workers in household industries and 3,059 other marginal workers.
-It consists of 36 wards.

-Islam is the majority religion in the town, while Hinduism is a close second.
+Islam is the majority religion in the town, followed by Hinduism.
 There is a small Christian minority.

-Deccani Urdu is the main language of the town and is spoken by 55.6%, while Tamil is a significant minority of 38.8%.
-A small Telugu minority of 4.2% is also there due to the proximity of Andhra Pradesh.
+Tamil is the most spoken language with 71.1% of the population speaking the language.
+Urdu is spoken by 19.2% of the population, and Telugu by about 6% of the population.
 Leather tanning is a major industry of the town and leather garments, and making leather shoes are one of the economies of the town even today Vaniyambadi leathers have separate value in the global leather market.
 Agriculture, especially coconut plantations, is the other major source of livelihood.